-The Himalayas, a dream for mountaineers and adventurers, but less known for its great comfort to serve as holiday country for families and people that want to explore and experience the unique Hinduism culture and breathtaking nature.
-Himalayan Leaders as a professional travel agency in Nepal offers now a wide variety of theme, family, and eco-itineraries into the spectacular Himalayas.
+The Himalayas, a dream for mountaineers and adventurers, but less known for its great comfort to serve as a holiday country for families and people that want to explore and experience the unique Hinduism culture and breathtaking nature.
+Himalayan Leaders as a professional travel agency in Nepal offers now a wide variety of themes, families, and eco-itineraries into the spectacular Himalayas.

-Experience Nepal in a way that no other tour operator offers, go to unspoiled mountain villages where no tourists have been before, learn the culture from the inside by a homestay on a farm in Mainapokhari, and take a cooking class in Bhaktapur.
+Himalayan Vistas experience Nepal in a way that no other tour operator offers, go to unspoiled mountain villages where no tourists have been before, learn the culture from the inside by a homestay on a farm in Mainapokhari, and take a cooking class in Bhaktapur.
 You will visit and even participate in a development project for deaf children and teach them how to write in simple English.
 The warm friendliness of Nepal is also addressed by tasting the culture with music and dance.
-But you’ll be most amazed at the magical sunrise in the Himalayas
+But you’ll be most amazed at the magical sunrise in the Himalayas.

 You see all the highlights of Nepal in a complete and unique journey altogether.
 For all ages and memorable of its kind.

 Arrival and pick up from the international airport in Kathmandu, after some re-freshment we will invite you for a traditional Nepali dinner.

 After breakfast we will start for sightseeing tours around in Kathmandu valley, The sightseeing program is focused to introduce some highlights and UNESCO World Heritage sites of Kathmandu such as Durbar square, Swoyambhunath, Pashupatinath and Bouddhanath

 After one hour drive form Kathmandu to Sundarijal we start a walking trail that climbs up through mixed forest and pass the Mulkharka village to Chisapani Dan-da.
 In a clear day there are good views of mountain from east to west.